whosonfirst/whosonfirst-boundaryissues-www/INSTALL.md

 ## Get the data

+Before you clone the data repository, you'll need to install [git-lfs](https://git-lfs.github.com/).
+On my machine, this was just a matter of typing `brew install git-lfs`.

-This next one is going to take some time and disk space (22 GB presently).
+This next repo is going to take some time and disk space (22 GB presently).
 Prepare yourself.

 ```
-git@github.com:whosonfirst/whosonfirst-data.git
+git clone git@github.com:whosonfirst/whosonfirst-data.git
 ```

 Just a note here to mention these repository URLs are all in the SSH flavor, since I intend to commit back to them at some point.
 You may find the HTTPS ones more to your liking.
 It's up to you, just thought I'd mention it.